bazel-contrib/SIG-rules-authors/go-tutorial.md

 - building go static binaries
 - basic race condition detection

-And lastly you probably know that Go supports cross-compilation, and this is really nice when we are developing with containers.
-Within rules_go they have included go_cross_binary, which allows your to define the creation of a binary for a specific operating system and CPU architecture.
+And lastly, you probably know that Go supports cross-compilation, and this is really nice when we are developing with containers.
+Within rules_go they have included go_cross_binary, which allows you to define the creation of a binary for a specific operating system and CPU architecture.
 This can allow us to develop on a Mac and run the binary on that Mac, while also building a binary for Linux.
 We then would use a set of bazel rules that support the building of containers, and bazel can put the Linux binary in the container.

 ## Summary

 - Bazel supports the building and testing of the Go programming language using the rules_go ruleset.
-- Intially you need to create a basic WORKSPACE and BUILD.bazel file in the root directory of your project.
+- Intially, you need to create a basic WORKSPACE and BUILD.bazel file in the root directory of your project.
 - You can use gazelle to create and maintain various bazel files.
-- Gazelle can update various bazel files when you add new go file or go tests.
+- Gazelle can update various bazel files when you add a new go file or go tests.
 - Bazel supports many commands, and we covered the build, run and test commands.
 - Bazel uses an object graph that is based on WORKSPACE, BUILD.bazel and other bazel files.
 - The ruleset rules_go provides various rules like go_binary, go_libary and go_test.
 They are used
-to build binaries, libaries and supporting unit testing.
+to build binaries, libraries, and support unit testing.
 - Gazelle can update BUILD.bazel and dep.bzl files with either internal or external Go dependencies.
-- The go_test rule is used to defined Go unit tests.
+- The go_test rule is used to define Go unit tests.
 - Various other rules are defined by go_rules.
-These rules include managing protocol buffers, grpc, cross compilation, and controlling various aspects of how the Go SDK is downloaded and configured.
+These rules include managing protocol buffers, grpc, cross-compilation, and controlling various aspects of how the Go SDK is downloaded and configured.